BlockSigner/cove/site/content/english/features.md

     headline="Decline document"
     description="Reject the signature invitation with one click if you do not agree with the content.">}}

+  {{< features-item src="features/visual-signature.svg"
+    headline="Visual signature"
+    description="Customise your personal visual signature and upload your personal handwritten signature as a PNG, JPG or GIF.">}}

 {{< /features-container >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)